01Choose a Solid Restaurant Concept

 Don’t underestimate your competition.
 Maybe you’ve thinking you can do it better.
 And maybe you can.
 But that Mom and Pop restaurant that’s been around forever, they are obviously doing something right, to still be in business.

 03Select a Good Location

 This may seem like an obvious step in opening a new restaurant, however, I am always surprised when a restaurant pops up in a poor location.
-Often times a location may seem like good idea, only to find out that for various reasons, it does not attract customers.
+Often times a location may seem like a good idea, only to find out that for various reasons, it does not attract customers.
 That’s why storefronts in busy downtown districts have higher rents.
-Read on for 10 things to Know About Choosing a Restaurant Location.

 04Write a Stellar Business Plan

 Now it’s time to write your business plan.
-This is like your roadmap to opening day.
-A business plan has three main parts: an executive summary, company description, and a market analysis.
-Basically you have to give an overview of your restaurant idea – the concept, the location, the amount of money you expect to make each year, and so on.
-Writing a restaurant business plan can take time, but it is essential that you have clear understanding of what opening a restaurant entails.
+It is like your roadmap to opening day.
+A business plan has three main parts: an executive summary, company description, and market analysis.
+You have to give an overview of your restaurant idea – the concept, the location, the amount of money you expect to make each year, and so on.
+Writing a restaurant business plan can take time, but it is essential that you have a clear understanding of what opening a restaurant entails.

 05Meet With Investors

 Now is your chance to wow your investors with that stellar restaurant business plan.
 No matter if you are meeting with a bank, small business bureau, or private investors, bring all your paperwork neatly organized, in folders and portfolios investors can keep.

 Look for a mix of good personality and experience when hiring staff.
 You may be tempted to hire family and friends, but do so with caution.
 Relationship dynamics change when one of you is the boss.